thaysom22/gitpod-full-template-dec2020/README.md

 * Need to use custom jQuery Jasmine matchers when selecting with jQuery **because a jQuery object wrapping DOM references is returned.**
 * In future projects I would like to use specific "js-*" classes or "data-*" attributes for selection by Javascript; however since this project is relatively small scale and I was already quite far through the project when I realized this I decided it was not enough of a priority to be worthwhile refactoring HTML, JS and fixture strings.
-* The mathjs api/library is amazing!
+* The mathjs library is amazing!
 I can use this to help me create more educational tools and games in the future.
-I used the api for this project as I wanted to practice using the XMLHttpRequest object and working with JSON data, but in future I would just use the library.
+I tried to use the api for this project (and I wrote function to send XML Request) as I wanted to practice using the XMLHttpRequest object and working with JSON data.
+However, the REST API is served only over http:// and not https:// so I was getting Mixed Content Error as site is hosted using https://.
+Thereefore I used the library instead linked in HTML source from CDN.

 ## 7. Acknowledgements and Credits